awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

   }
   ```

-+ **Amazon S3–specific keys** – In addition to the AWS\-wide keys the following are the condition keys that are applicable only in the context of granting Amazon S3 specific permissions\.
++ **Amazon S3–specific keys** – In addition to the AWS\-wide keys, the following are the condition keys that are applicable only in the context of granting Amazon S3 specific permissions\.
 These Amazon S3–specific keys use the prefix `s3:`\.

   + `s3:x-amz-acl`